 You will feel thankful after you are retired, because you will have a monthly rental income or you will get a capital gain by selling your property.
 Not to mention all the tax advantages that you may get during all the years.

 To buy a house, the only barrier is your ability to get a mortgage.
-You can use a free online mortgage calculator to quickly estimate how much interest rate you can get.
+You can use the below free online mortgage calculator to quickly estimate how much interest rate you can get.
 Just enter your house price, your first installment amount, and some other basic info.

 For more details about how to buy a house, have a look at this post: Buying a House in Germany – As a Foreigner